Governors for the academic year 2022/2023

 Mrs. Anna Cockley

 Anna is a Staff Governor and represents the staff body on the governing board.
-In addition to this Anna is the key stage 2 leader and teaches in year 6.
-Anna is part of the senior leadership team and supports many elements of the management of the school, such as safeguarding, looked after children and mentoring of new teachers and student teachers.
+In addition to this Anna teaches in year 6.
+Anna supports the headteacher in many elements of the management of the school, such as safeguarding, looked after children and mentoring of new teachers and student teachers.

 Cllr.
 Bob Deering